-The Assistant Dean of Graduate Enrollment and Data Analytics, the graduate program directors, and the Associate Dean of Graduate Programs work collaboratively and are in frequent communication during the admission cycles to ensure that the academic quality and preparation of incoming students meets the faculty's expectations and standards.
+The Assistant Dean of Graduate Enrollment, Student Services, and Financial Aid and the graduate program directors work collaboratively and are in frequent communication during the admission cycles to ensure that the academic quality and preparation of incoming students meets the faculty's expectations and standards.

-Candidates are notified of admission decisions by the Assistant Dean of Graduate Enrollment and Data Analytics at the Connell School of Nursing.
+Candidates are notified of admission decisions by the Assistant Dean of Graduate Enrollment, Student Services, and Financial Aid at the Connell School of Nursing.